croservices/cro/docs/cro-tool.md

 ## Working with service links

 The `cro link` subcommand is used to manage the `links` section of `.cro.yml` files.
-These describes how one Cro service uses another, resulting in the injection of environment variables specifying the host and port where the service can be found.
+These describe how one Cro service uses another, resulting in the injection of environment variables specifying the host and port where the service can be found.
 In production, these would be set by a container engine such as Kubernetes, by some kind of configuration management system, or even